Thai PM says Bangkok may dodge flood disaster

 "We have to conclude that it's under control but we still have to do as much as we can to maintain the dikes," said Anon Sanitwong Na Ayutthaya, an academic on the government's flood team.

-Seree Supharatid, director of the Disaster Warning Centre at Rangsit University, said coordination between city, provincial and national authorities was critical.
+Seree Supharatid, director of the Disaster Warning Center at Rangsit University, said coordination between city, provincial and national authorities was critical.

 "If the government can manage the pumping system smoothly, with good cooperation, we may see the water receding by early November," he said.